TelegraphCreative/abodu-fed/site/content/pages/6.legal/3.terms-of-use/index.md

 hero__heading: 'Terms of Use'
-hero__subheading: 'A Subheading about Our Terms of Use'
+hero__subheading: 'A Note On Using Our Site.'
 document__text: |
   #Welcome to Abodu.